rkambati/hello-world/README.md

 Hi there!

 Hope this finds you well.
-I have visited this place many times to check lot of repositories but never had a chance to create one myself.
+I have visited this place many times to check lot of repositories but it is fun creating on my self.
+Thanks!